ilivenoble/password-generator/README.md

 }
 ```
 ### Continued development
-I plan to make this App reponsive by adding some Responsive Design principles like:
+I plan to make this App responsive by adding some Responsive Design principles like:
 - Media Queries.
 - CSS Units like rem amd em.